Shiyasmohd/hacktober-portfolio/README.md

                         </Card>
                     </Grid>
   ```
-- Going to the url `localhost:5000/<github-username>` will now give you the sample card.
+- Going to the url `localhost:5000/<github-username>` will now give you the sample portfol.
 - Make another pull request using the above given steps.

 <br>